TCNCoalition/TCN/README.md

 # Notes (to be merged with main document)

-## Key rotation and compression factor:
+## Key rotation and compression factor

 One important question is how frequently do we change the key.
 If it does not change, then uploading the key on a positive test reveals all contacts a user